Ada-Developers-Academy/core/intro-to-functions/invoking-functions.md

 Functions do things, and have a responsibility to do things when they are _invoked_.

 It will be easiest for us to use functions in the future when we understand what the _responsibility_ of each function is when we use it.
 We should describe what each function is supposed to be doing, and understand what "goes into" a function, gets computed inside of a function, and "goes out" of a function before we use it.

-Ideally, [every function does one thing, and does it well,](https://en.wikipedia.org/wiki/Single-responsibility_principle) although often a function will be responsible for doing two, three, or more things!

 Python has defined a lot of functions for us to use, already.
 Let's look at some Python functions and their responsibilities.